anirudh-munipalli/ZindaCSS/README.md

 You can group classes together.
 If many elements have the same style, you can simply use `<zindagroup>` for adding styles accross many elements.

 ## What's new
-In the new version update, we have added a new color - orange.

-Also, dependencies have been updated to the latest version.
+In version 1.2.0, we have added support for fonts.
+You can now use APIs like Google fonts for giving your text good looking fonts

 ## Documentation